sneakers-the-rat/lab-programming-workshop/_sources/modularity.md

 ## Classes

-There's still plenty of implicitness in the above functions: we specify in our type hints that we take a pandas DataFrame, andf then in the docstring describe what it should consist of, but we can do better!
+There's still plenty of implicitness in the above functions: we specify in our type hints that we take a pandas DataFrame, and then in the docstring describe what it should consist of, but we can do better!
 We can, make a specific class that represents our deeplabcut coordinates!

 Classes let us encapsulate related sets of variables (attributes) and functions (methods).

-Basic patterns
+A few more basic principles:

 * Declare all attributes that your object has in `__init__` - you shouldn't get an object that's missing an attribute that you expect it to have.